xiaoyuanxun/ICPSwap-OpenAPI/core/SwapNFT.md

 # SwapNFT

-Based on EXT standard and added some business related query interfaces.
+SwapNFT is a canister to hold non-fungible tokens which reflect the positions in SwapPool.
+Based on the EXT standard and added some business related query interfaces.

 ## Methods